CCS Insight Garden Program

 Background

 People who are incarcerated live in often dehumanizing conditions, lacking access to programs and opportunities for self-enrichment and mental health benefits, work and life skills, and connections to others.
 Those preparing to leave prison often return to communities most directly impacted by environmental injustice and disproportionate impacts of climate change.
-For more than 20 years, the Insight Garden Program (IGP) has been delivering a year-long environmental education curriculum through which people who are incarcerated lead the design, creation, and cultivation of in-prison permaculture gardens, develop emotional and social skills, and prepare for reentry as empowered environmental stewards.
-For three years, IGP and the UC Davis Center for Community and Citizen Science (CCCS) have been collaborating on the shared goal of facilitating citizen science activities in prison gardens.
+For more than 20 years, Land Together (formerly the Insight Garden Program) has been delivering a year-long environmental education curriculum through which people who are incarcerated lead the design, creation, and cultivation of in-prison permaculture gardens, develop emotional and social skills, and prepare for reentry as empowered environmental stewards.
+The UC Davis Center for Community and Citizen Science (CCCS) has been collaborating with Land Together on the shared goal of facilitating citizen science activities in prison gardens.
+Key milestones in this collaboration include:

 Funders